htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

     LSquared = 2*Li*Lj;
     % Iterate over all of the sites of the system. for i = 1:(LSquared)
-        % Generate a random number that is drawn between -W and W. candy = -chaos + 2*chaos*rand;
+        % Generate a random number that is drawn between -W and W where W is
+        % given by the value of chaos. candy = -chaos + 2*chaos*rand;
         % Use the random number to apply a random on-site potential ioph(i) = candy;